-CHARTERED SUR VEYORS (ii) Do you have a maintenance contract for your septic tank? - 11.
-Responsibilities for shared or common areas a) Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-No b) Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
-No c) Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
-No d) Do you have the right to walk over any of your neighbours property - for example to put out your rubbish bin or to maintain your boundaries?
-Yes If you have answered yes, please give details: Mid terrace property with path and access from garden to lane leading to street and front of house e) As far as you are aware, do any of your neighbours have the right to walk over your property, for example to put out their rubbish bin or to maintain their boundaries?
-No f) As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privatel-owned.)
-No 12.
-Charges associated with your property a) Is there a factor or property manager for your property?
-No b) Is there a common buildings insurance policy?
-No c) Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association, or maintenance or stair fund.
-N/A 13.
-Specialist works a) As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
-No If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property: If you have answered yes, is the cost of the insurance included in your monthly/annual factor's charges?: Details unknown work carried prior to owning property b) As far as you are aware, has any preventative work for dry rot, wet rot, or damp ever been carried out to your property?
-No c) If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
-If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
+Telephone Yes bt Cable TV or satellite Yes sky Broadband No b.
+Is there a septic tank system at your property?
+If you have answered yes, p lease answer the two questior s below: (i) Do you have appropriate tank? consents for the discharge fro om your septic (ii) Do you have a maintenai nce contract for your septic tai nk?
+If have answered yes, detail maintenance contract: s of the company with which y ou have a 11.
+Responsibilities for shared or common areas a.
+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
+No If you have answered yes, please give details: b.
+Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
+If you have answered yes, please give details: Not Applica ble C. Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+No d. alk over any of your neighbour r rubbish bin or to maintain y No If you have answered yes, please give details: e. o any of your neighbours have or example to put out their ru No If you have answered yes, please give details: f. your property? (public righ there a public right of way a nt of way is a way over which ot the land is privately-owned the public has a No If you have answered yes, please give details:

+12. Charges associated with the property a.
+Is there a factor or property manager for your property?
+No If you have answered yes, please provide the name and address, and give details of any deposit held and approximate charges: b.
+Is there a common buildings insurance policy?
+No If you have answered yes, is the cost of the insurance included in monthly/annual factor's charges?
+C. Please give details of any other charges you have to pay on a regular basis for the upkeep of common areas or repair works, for example to a residents' association or maintenance or stair fund.
+13. Specialist work a.
+As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
+If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property.
+Yes timber was sprayed in 1994 b.
+As far as you are aware, has any preventative work for dry rot, wet rot, or damp ever been carried out to your property?
+Yes If you have answered yes, please give details: C. as above If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
+No If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
 If you do not have them yourself please write below who has these documents and your solicitor or estate agent will arrange for them to be obtained.
 You will also need to provide a description of the work carried out.
 This may be shown in the original estimate.
-No 14.
-Guarantees a) Are there any guarantees or warranties for any of the following: i) Electrical work No ii) Roofing No iii) Central Heating No iv) National House Building Council (NHBC) No v) Damp course No b) If you have answered 'yes' or 'with title deeds', please give details of the work or installations to which the guarantee(s) relate(s): c) Are there any outstanding claims under any of the guarantees listed above?
-No 15.
-Boundaries So far as you are aware, has any boundary of your property been moved in the last 10 years?
+Guarantees are held by: 14.
+Guarantees a.
+Are there any guarantees or warranties for any of the following?